Nachador7/robots/README.md

-# Robots React Exercise
+# Robots React App

-Welcome to the Robots React exercise!
+Welcome to the Robots React App!
 This project is a simple React application that fetches user data from the [JSONPlaceholder](https://jsonplaceholder.typicode.com/) API and displays a list of robot cards.
 Users can search for specific robots using the search functionality.

 ## Getting Started